-Verse 18 says, “The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who by their unrighteousness suppress the truth.”
+Romans 1:18 says, “The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth.”
 So here mankind in general is described as ungodly and unrighteousness.
-1 John 5:17 says, “All unrighteousness is sin.”
+First John 5:17 says, “All wrongdoing [unrighteousness] is sin.”

 So we know what we are dealing with here: “all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth.”
 Our ungodliness and unrighteousness incline us to suppress truth.
 We repel the light.
 We run into darkness.
 Jesus said in John 3 that we are guilty sinners, not because we are victims of darkness, but lovers of darkness.
 “The light has come into the world, and people loved the darkness rather than the light” (John 3:19).
 So right off the bat I am getting the feeling that deep down in me these issues are love issues.
 I love the dark.
 I can suppress the truth so much more easily in the dark.
 And that is what sin does.
 It suppresses truth.

 What truth does it specialize in suppressing?
 Look at verse 19: “For what can be known about God is plain to them, because God has shown it to them.”
 Knowledge of God is the truth that sin wants to suppress.
 “So they are without excuse” (Romans 1:20).
 Why?
 “For although they knew God, they did not honor him as God or give thanks to him” (Romans 1:21).